hetalang/heta-specifications/cases/one-compartment.md

   r_el := kel * c1 * Vd;
 end

-// this creates SBML formatted file based on "one" namespace sbml @SBMLExport { model: one };
+// this creates SBML formatted file based on namespace "one". one::sbml @SBMLExport;
 ```